IndoNLP/nusa-crowd/README.md

 Yes!
 Please join the hack-a-thon [WhatsApp group](https://chat.whatsapp.com/Jn4nM6l3kSn3p4kJVESTwv) and ask for help.

-#### My dataset is too complicated, can I switch?
+#### My dataset is too complicated.
+Can I switch?

 Yes!
-Some datasets are easier to write dataloader scripts for than others.
+Some datasets are easier to write data loader scripts for than others.
 If you find yourself working on a dataset that you can not make progress on, please make a comment in the associated issue, asked to be un-assigned from the issue, and start the search for a new unclaimed dataset.

 #### Can I change the Nusantara schema?